SudoCasey/Web_Crawler/README.md

 # Web Crawler

 A modern web crawler built with Next.js, Material-UI, and Puppeteer.
-This application allows you to crawl websites, take screenshots, and discover all pages within a website.
+This application allows you to crawl websites, take screenshots, discover all pages within a website, and perform WCAG accessibility testing.

 ## Features

 - Crawl individual pages or entire websites
 - Take full-page screenshots of crawled pages
 - Support for sitemap.xml discovery
+- WCAG 2.2 accessibility testing with multiple compliance levels (A, AA, AAA)
+- Advanced crawling settings for performance optimization
 - Modern, responsive UI built with Material-UI
 - Real-time crawling status updates